digitallyinduced/ihp/ihp-hsx/README.md

 `uncheckedHsx` provides a quick way to bypass HSX's strict tag and attribute name checking.

-It will still check for valid HTML, but it will accept any tag and attribute names.
+It will still check for a valid HTML structure, but it will accept any tag and attribute names.

 ```haskell